Gender: gender

 Gender is a lexical feature of nouns and an inflectional feature of other parts of speech (adjectives, determiners) that mark agreement with nouns.

-Swedish does not distinguish masculine/feminine most of the time but does distinguish neuter vs. non-neuter (neutrum/utrum).
+Modern Swedish does not distinguish masculine/feminine most of the time but does distinguish neuter vs. non-neuter (neutrum/utrum).
 The non-neuter is called common gender.
+The common gender also includes the old masculine form when it occurs in modern Swedish.

 Examples